-The ideal state then logically comes out of the factors identified in the real state analysis.
+The ideal state then logically out of factors comes the identified in the real state analysis.
 That is, it should be written as in depth as necessary to draw a picture of what, ideally, the client would like to happen after the public relations campaign has been completed.